prometheus/docs/content/docs/introduction/glossary.md

 of metrics from batch jobs.
 This allows Prometheus to scrape their metrics after they have terminated.

+### Remote Read

+Remote read is a Prometheus feature that allows transparent reading of time series from other systems (such as long term storage) as part of queries.

+### Remote Read Adapter

+Not all systems directly support remote read.
+A remote read adapter sits between Prometheus and another system, converting time series requests and responses between them.

+### Remote Read Endpoint

+A remote read endpoint is what Prometheus talks to when doing a remote read.

+### Remote Write

+Remote write is a Prometheus feature that allows sending ingested samples on the fly to other systems, such as long term storage.

+### Remote Write Adapter

+Not all systems directly support remote write.
+A remote write adapter sits between Prometheus and another system, converting the samples in the remote write into a format the other system can understand.

+### Remote Write Endpoint

+A remote write endpoint is what Prometheus talks to when doing a remote write.

 ### Silence

 A silence in the Alertmanager prevents alerts with labels matching the silence from